Arthritis: Physiotherapy and occupational therapy

 The goal of physiotherapy is to get a person back to the point where he or she can perform normal everyday activities without difficulty.

-Preserving good range of motion is key to maintain the ability to perform daily activities, so increasing the range of motion of a joint is the primary focus of physiotherapy.
+Preserving good range of movement is key to maintain the ability to perform daily activities, so increasing the range of movement of a joint is the primary focus of physiotherapy.
 Building strength in the involved muscles surrounding the joint is also extremely important, since stronger muscles can better stabilise a weakened joint.

 Physiotherapists provide exercises designed to preserve the strength and use of your joints.
 They can show you the best way to move from one position to another and can also teach you how to use walking aids such as crutches, a walker or a walking stick if necessary.